 for the Education Community

 Join our 10-week Community Police Academy.
-Classes will resume in January 2014.
-To be eligible for participation, please fill out the application below.
+Classes will resume in January 2017.
+To be eligible for participation, please fill out the application, when it becomes available in October.

-Our next Community Police Academy starts on January 8, 2014.
-Complete and submit the application, for consideration.
-Please note that we will conduct a background check on all applicants.
+Our next Community Police Academy starts on January 11, 2017.
+Complete and submit the application by December 14, 2015, for consideration.
+Please note that we will conduct a criminal records check on all applicants.
 Those with unacceptable criminal records will be rejected.

 Earn a unit of credit by taking the class!
 After receiving approval on your application, enroll for LAWGEN 209Q on Axess.